dalboris/covid19comparator/README.md

 # How to update data?

-You need Python3 and BeautifulSoup 4:
+You need Python 3.6+ and BeautifulSoup 4:

 ```
 pip3 install lxml